User story #12740closed

 I ok with it being called a bug because I'm pretty sure we already did something to make non default filter be immediatly visable, and it seems to not have worked out as expected.

-#15 Updated by Florian Heigl about 1 month ago
+Updated by Florian Heigl over 2 years ago

 From my end, already overkill. just give it a slighly different colour.
 The screen estate management of NCF is already pretty "challenged", your change increases use by 30%, meaning 30% less fits.
 Try around some more and imagine how to make it help you.

-#17 Updated by Vincent MEMBRÉ about 1 month ago
+Updated by Vincent MEMBRÉ over 2 years ago

 Thanks for you feedback Florian !